 - Comfort.
-“It depends on what you’re looking for in a gym,” says Ruffing.
+“It depends on what you’re looking for in a gym,” Ms. Ruffing says.
 “If a more social environment motivates you, consider group fitness classes.
 You want to pick a place where you feel comfortable walking in the door.”

 - Have a program.
 You'll need a plan to stick with.